AnyChart/docs.anychart.com/Gantt_Chart/Event_Listeners.md

 </tbody>
 </table>

-To prevent from dispatching of these events you can use the special method:
+<br>To prevent from dispatching of these events you can use the special method:

 ```
 event.preventDefault();
 ```

-In this case these events won't be reported by chart.
+<br>In this case these events won't be reported by chart.
 The sample above illustrates this idea.